timigod/api_doc/source/protocol/drone_delivery.html.md

 # Drone Delivery Protocol

 The following document describes the communication protocol for a package delivery service provided by an autonomous drone.
-It includes the format for both the request for a delivery service (also referred to as ‘need’) and the response sent by drones that bid on providing the delivery service.
+It includes the format for both the request for a delivery service (also referred to as `need`) and the response sent by drones that `bid` on providing the delivery service.

-For example, a user is looking for a drone to pick up a small 2kg package from his door step and deliver it to a friend's backyard 20km from him.
-Another example would be of a user that looks to deliver a package to him from some store nearby.
+For example, a user is looking for a drone to pick up a small 2kg package from his doorstep and deliver it to a friend's backyard 20km from him.

 > Need